 Main Subheading

 The presence of diverse tissues within a teratoma is due to the pluripotent nature of germ cells, which have the ability to differentiate into any cell type in the body.
-This differentiation process goes awry, leading to the formation of disorganized and sometimes recognizable structures within the tumor.
+Also, this differentiation process goes awry, leading to the formation of disorganized and sometimes recognizable structures within the tumor.
 Teratomas can be classified as mature (benign) or immature (malignant), depending on the degree of differentiation and the presence of immature or embryonic tissues.
 Mature teratomas are well-differentiated and typically benign, while immature teratomas contain less differentiated and potentially cancerous cells.
 Understanding the different types of teratomas and their characteristics is crucial for accurate diagnosis and appropriate treatment.

 Comprehensive Overview